30 minutes. It’s been 30 damn minutes since you’ve been looking for a way to integrate Twitter with WordPress.

 So, are you ready to get to work?

-Before leaving, I encourage you to share your opinions and suggestions with me in the comment section.
+Finally, before leaving, I encourage you to share your opinions and suggestions in the comments.

 Receive the next posts for free and access exclusive resources.
 More than 40,000 people have done it, why not you?